• Skip to primary navigation

 Instructions

-• Combine the oats, nuts, maple sugar, cinnamon, and nutmeg together in a large bowl.
-Pour the butter mixture over the oat mixture, tossing to combine thoroughly, then stir in the bourbon.
+• Combine the oats, almonds, pecans, maple sugar, cinnamon, and nutmeg together in a large bowl.
+Pour the butter mixture over the oat mixture, tossing to combine thoroughly.

 • Dump the mixture onto the lined baking sheet, and spread it into a thin sheet no thicker than an almond.
 Ideally, the edges will be slightly thicker than the center as they will bake faster.
 Lay the second piece of parchment over the granola, and place the second sheet pan on top, right-side up, making a granola sandwich of sorts.